Specialist in Asia Pacific, Japan, China, India and South East Asia and Global Emerging Market equities.

 From a bottom-up perspective, we integrate climate considerations throughout the research process.
 With every potential investment, we consider the business model and its exposure to climate-related risks, and decide whether we are comfortable with the level of risk the company faces.
 Assessing the quality of management is a critical component of our investment process.
 We look for signs that there is a long-term owner/manager who is passionate about climate issues – or is incentivised to care about this multi-decade challenge.

 We may further express our views through votes on company proposals.
-Whilst we subscribe to proxy voting services such as Glass Lewis and Ownership Matters as a guide, the ultimate decision on how we cast our proxy votes lies with the respective investment manager.
+Whilst we subscribe to proxy voting services such as Glass Lewis and Ownership Matters as a guide, the ultimate decision on how we cast our proxy votes lies with the respective investment analyst.

 Our funds tend to have significantly lower carbon intensity than their respective benchmarks.
 However, we believe this data is best viewed as an output of our investment philosophy, which is centred on assessing the quality of companies holistically rather than selecting only those that perform well on this metric.
 We are hopeful that as the broader corporate world decarbonises, the gap between the benchmark and our portfolios will gradually close – and improve together.